mech/Notes/HR/data.md

 Too many businesses regard data analytics as pertaining mainly to realizing value from some existing data.

 ## Data Collection - Gather the right data

+> What success metric to measure?

+Consciously map how you use data in each phase of the product lifecycle.

 Mostly from FileMaker and into other databases.
 Running schedule scripts to import data at regular interval.
 How frequent the interval determine the final resolution.